jupyterhub/binderhub/doc/federation.rst

 binder instances with various authorisations and difference in allocated resources.

 By setting the ``c.BinderHub.enable_federation_portal=True`` this will tell the target binderhub to redirect to the user-selected binder.
+Running a federation portal requires the ability to set/get a secure cookies on user computers.
+You will thus need to provide a ``cookie_secret`` via ``c.BinderHub.cookie_secret=b"<your secret>"``.
+Even is no cookie is actually stored on user's machines, a cookie secret is required to start the application.

 The ``c.BinderHub.default_binders`` can be used to pre-register a number of known binder.